-Mercury was born in Zanzibar to Parsi parents from India.
-After growing up in Zanzibar and then India, his family moved to Middlesex, England, in his late teens.
-He formed Queen in 1970 with guitarist Brian May and drummer Roger Taylor.
+Born in 1946 in Zanzibar to Parsi parents from India, he attended English-style boarding schools in India from the age of eight, and returned to Zanzibar after secondary school.
+In 1964, his family fled the Zanzibar Revolution, moving to Middlesex, England.
+Having studied and written music for years, he formed Queen in 1970 with guitarist Brian May and drummer Roger Taylor.
 Mercury wrote numerous hits for Queen, including "Bohemian Rhapsody", "Killer Queen", "Somebody to Love", "Don't Stop Me Now", "Crazy Little Thing Called Love", and "We Are the Champions".
 He also led a solo career and served as a producer and guest musician for other artists.
-Mercury died in 1991 at age 45 due to complications from AIDS, having confirmed the day before his death that he had contracted the disease.
+Mercury died in 1991 at age 45 due to complications from AIDS.
+He confirmed the day before his death that he had contracted the disease.